Diet - Optimum Nutrition

 A second important principle of nutrition is the principle of balance, moderation, and variety of nutritional intake.
 All food at a reductionist biochemical level consists of three macronutrients - carbohydrate, fat, and protein.
 Each time one eats (meal or snack), the individual should strive to achieve balance amongst the intake of carbohydrate, fat, and protein.
 Optimum nutrition from a public health perspective translates to consuming a wide variety of fruits and vegetables (eating the rainbow of colors), eating a wide variety of whole grains, eating a wide variety of nuts and seeds, consuming modest amounts of fish and extra-virgin olive oil, and limited quantities of meat, poultry, dairy, processed foods and snack foods (a caveat is that these general principles may need to be modified for individuals with specific medical conditions/diagnoses or food sensitivities - this individualization is done in the context of an office visit with a knowledgeable health care practitioner).

 Fat – some fat intake is essential for life; omega 3 and omega 6 fatty acids (both polyunsaturated fatty acids) cannot be synthesized in the body by humans and thus must be consumed in the diet.
-Bottom line in 2022/2023 is that fat as a general entity is neither good nor bad – one must examine each type of fat separately, as in the next few paragraphs.
+Bottom line in 2024 is that fat as a general entity is neither good nor bad – one must examine each type of fat separately, as outlined in the next few paragraphs.
 Remember, nutrition is not simple!

 There is disagreement amongst nutrition experts regarding the extent to which saturated fat intake should be restricted; I believe that there is a general consensus that saturated fat in the diet does raise the total cholesterol in the blood without significantly affecting the HDL (good) cholesterol fraction, and that saturated fat intake should be restricted to 7-10% of total calorie intake per day.
 In the 2015 Dietary Guidelines for Americans (these guidelines are updated by the government every 5 years), saturated fat is no longer listed as a "nutrient of concern."
 Saturated fat is found in red meat, the skin of poultry, dairy products, and tropical oils (palm and coconut oil).
 Current data indicates that in terms of adverse influence on blood cholesterol levels, the saturated fat in dairy is worst, the saturated fat in meat less bad, the saturated fat in tropical oils even less bad, and the saturated fat in chocolate is best (the stearic acid in chocolate is metabolized in the body into oleic acid, a monounsaturated fat).
 However, while dairy intake is detrimental from the perspective of effect on the lipid profile, scientists now know that there is a type of fat called sphingolipids in dairy that has heart protective effects.
 Sphingolipids are plentiful in cheese, and this might explain population data which shows a correlation between moderate intake of cheese and a reduced risk of heart disease and stroke.
-Bottom line in 2022/2023 is that there is conflicting scientific information on health effects of saturated fat; modest limitation of intake is likely sufficient for most individuals but marked limitation of intake may be beneficial in those with a diagnosis of coronary artery disease.
+Bottom line in 2024 is that there is conflicting scientific information on health effects of saturated fat; modest limitation of intake is likely sufficient for most individuals but marked limitation of intake may be beneficial in those with a diagnosis of coronary artery disease.

 Monounsaturated fat, present in avocados, olives, olive oil, and a variety of nuts and seeds, is healthy – intake in amounts of 10-15% of total calorie intake per day is recommended by many nutrition experts.
 The Mediterranean diet, shown in many scientific studies to be associated with a multitude of health benefits, contains plentiful amounts of monounsaturated fat.
 Monounsaturated fat intake generally has no effect on total cholesterol level, and raises HDL cholesterol, a good fraction of cholesterol in the bloodstream.
 Until the early 1990s, many nutrition experts incorrectly (in retrospect) recommended significantly limiting intake of monounsaturated fat.
 (Historically, the basis of the outdated recommendation to limit monounsaturated fat intake was the focus of the neutral effect of monounsaturated fat on total blood cholesterol levels, with a lack of recognition that monounsaturated fat raises HDL cholesterol).
-Bottom line in 2022/2023 is that plentiful consumption of monounsaturated fat is part of a healthy eating plan.
+Bottom line in 2024 is that plentiful consumption of monounsaturated fat is part of a healthy eating plan.

 Polyunsaturated fat, as mentioned above, is essential in the diet, because the body is incapable of synthesizing omega 3 and omega 6 polyunsaturated fatty acids.
 The ‘old wisdom’ was to consume plentiful amounts of all polyunsaturated fat, based on data that intake of polyunsaturated fat lowers total cholesterol.
 The ‘new wisdom’ is to consume plentiful amounts of omega 3 polyunsaturated fat, but to limit intake of omega 6 polyunsaturated fat.
 Omega 3 fat in general has no effect on total cholesterol, but lowers blood triglyceride levels and raises HDL (good) cholesterol levels, whereas omega 6 fat in general has no effect on total cholesterol level but lowers HDL (good) cholesterol levels.
 Anthropological data would suggest that humans evolved on a diet in which the ratio of omega 6 to omega 3 fat was approximately 2:1.
 Published data indicates that the in the Standard American Diet (acronym SAD), the ratio of omega 6 to omega 3 fat is 20:1.
 While it considered "conventional wisdom" that a high omega 6: omega 3 ratio in the diet is pro-inflammatory, some nutrition experts assert that there is not data to support this assertion.
 There is a general consensus that arachidonic acid intake is pro-inflammatory, and thus that one should minimize intake of arachidonic acid.

 Cholesterol is a fat-like substance present in animal products, and also synthesized in the human body.
 The ‘old wisdom’ was to limit consumption of cholesterol in the diet.
 This ‘old wisdom’ was based on a mistaken belief that dietary cholesterol intake raised blood cholesterol levels.
 The ‘new wisdom’ is that in most individuals, the dietary intake of cholesterol does not need to be restricted.
 While there does appear to be a small subset of the population in which dietary cholesterol intake does raise blood cholesterol levels (a small percentage of those individuals with a family history of very high cholesterol), emerging data indicates that in the vast majority of individuals, blood cholesterol level is determined primarily by genetics, the composition of fat intake in the diet, amount of exercise, and amount of stress, with minimal influence of dietary cholesterol intake on blood cholesterol level.
 In the 2015 Dietary Guidelines for Americans cholesterol is no longer listed as a "nutrient of concern."
 Beware of deceptive labeling – by definition cholesterol is found only in animal products, so labels on oils or snack foods touting ‘NO CHOLESTEROL’ are deceiving, as by definition there cannot be any cholesterol in these products.
 The trans fat or omega 6 content of these ‘NO CHOLESTEROL’ products may nonetheless be detrimental to optimal human health.
-Also be aware that while cholesterol is ‘packaged’ in the blood into lipoproteins named HDL, LDL, and VLDL, there is only one type of cholesterol in the diet.
-Bottom line in 2022/2023 is that modest consumption of cholesterol in foods such as eggs and shellfish is fine, except for those (a small minority of the population) with a genetic predisposition to very high blood cholesterol levels.
+Also be aware that while cholesterol is ‘packaged’ in the blood into lipoproteins named HDL, LDL, and VLDL, there is only one type of cholesterol in food.
+Bottom line in 2024 is that modest consumption of cholesterol in foods such as eggs and shellfish is fine, except for those (a small minority of the population) with a genetic predisposition to very high blood cholesterol levels.

 Glycemic index - one can think of the glycemic index as a measure of carbohydrate quality.
 Foods with a low glycemic index have less of an effect on blood sugar values and insulin levels in the blood than do high glycemic index foods.
 Part of the 'new wisdom' is that some ‘complex carbohydrates’ such as pretzels, bagels and some breakfast cereals have a glycemic index higher than that of table sugar!
 The ‘new wisdom’ is that the categorization of carbohydrates into simple and complex from a structural standpoint is meaningless from a ‘functional’ standpoint (functional referring to the hormonal effects of different types of carbohydrates).
 The glycemic index of a food is not shown on the label – one must consult glycemic index tables found in books or websites.
 In general, the higher the fiber content of a food, the lower the glycemic index.
 In general (corn and potatoes are exceptions) the glycemic index of vegetables is lower than the glycemic index of fruits.